Kate Baldwin

 Katherine Baldwin (born May 2, 1975) is an American singer and actress known for her work in musical theater.
 She received a Tony Award nomination for her work in the 2009 Broadway revival of Finian's Rainbow.
-She also co-starred opposite Bette Midler, David Hyde Pierce, and Gavin Creel in the Broadway revival of Hello, Dolly!, for which she received Tony, Drama Desk, and Outer Critics Circle award nominations for her work as the saucy millineress Irene Molloy.
+She also co-starred opposite Bette Midler, David Hyde Pierce, and Gavin Creel in the Broadway revival of Hello, Dolly!, for which she received Tony, Drama Desk, and Outer Critics Circle award nominations for her work as Irene Molloy.
 Baldwin continued with the production until it closed in August 2018.

-Biography
+Early life

 Born in Evanston, Illinois, Baldwin graduated from Shorewood High School in Shorewood, Wisconsin in 1993, and from the theatre program at Northwestern University in 1997.
-As a youth she attended Interlochen Arts Camp.

 During her four years at Northwestern, she performed in seventeen university stage productions and studied voice with Marie Michuda, who helped to make Baldwin a versatile performer.
 In March of her senior year, Baldwin auditioned for the musical Baby which was being produced at the Marriott Lincolnshire Theatre, in Lincolnshire, Illinois, and obtained her Equity card for her work in the production.
 She stayed in the Chicago area, performing in multiple other Marriott Lincolnshire productions, before moving to New York City.